girip11/javascript_learning/mdn/3_js_objects/1_2_object_basics.md

 **this** refers to the current object

-Objects communication as **message passing**.
+Objects communication - **message passing**.

 ## Constructor function

-constructor function is Javascript version of class.
-This function name follows Pascal case(CamelCase).
+* Constructor function is Javascript version of class.
+This function name follows Pascal case(or CamelCase).

 ```Javascript
 function Person(first, last) {